practicalli-johnny/practicalli-johnny/README.md

 [![Practicalli logo and name](https://github.com/practicalli/graphic-design/blob/live/logos/practicalli-logo-name-dark.png?raw=true)](https://practical.li/)
 [![Practicalli Clojure REPL workflow banner](https://github.com/practicalli/graphic-design/blob/live/clojure/clojure-repl-workflow-concept.png?raw=true)](https://practical.li/)

-I have invested time over the last decade to supporting people in the London developer community as well as many online communities.
+I have learned a great deal whilst investing time over the last decade to supporting people in the London developer community as well as many online communities.
 I have had the pleasure of organising many hundreds of events for the [London Clojurians community](https://londonclojurians.org/).
 I've also helped run 12 [ClojureBridge London](https://clojurebridgelondon.github.io/) events, supporting people from under-represented groups as they start their journey into the software industry.

 In my spare time I love to cycle and in 2019 I cycled 1,000 miles (1,600km) across Britain in 9 days and raise thousands of pounds for charity.